The MBA community

 - Energy and Petrochemical Processing: 8%

-- Other (retail, leisure/travel, agriculture, fisheries and food, media, arts, leisure and publishing, and education): 8%
+- Other (retail, leisure/travel, agriculture, fisheries and food, media, arts, leisure and publishing, education, real estate, NGOs): 18%

-The academic background of students is diverse: business and management, law, arts, social sciences, engineering, physical sciences, computing and land economics are just some of the first degree disciplines of class members.
+The academic background of students is diverse: business and management, social sciences, engineering, biological sciences, architecture and computing are just some of the first degree disciplines of class members.

 Each year the MBA students choose representatives to champion their views and bring recommendations to the staff team.
 They are key participants in setting the direction, interests and activities during the year.